gitdsiuvn/ai_powerred_ecommerce_product_detail_generator/README.md

 # ai_powerred_ecommerce_product_detail_generator

-AI tool that reads product images and auto-generates short &amp; long descriptions, rough pricing, and outputs a ready-to-upload JSON array for WooCommerce, Meesho, Amazon, etc.—streamlining e-commerce listings from image input to marketplace-ready product data.
+AI-Powered E-Commerce Product Description Generator

+This project automates the toughest part of listing products online—writing product content and pricing.
+Just drop in product images and the tool does the rest:

+🔍 Image understanding – analyzes product photos to identify key features, style, and category

+✍️ AI-generated content – crafts both short punchy descriptions and detailed long-form descriptions optimized for e-commerce SEO

+💰 Smart pricing estimate – suggests a rough selling price based on category, quality, and market trends

+📦 Platform-ready output – compiles everything into a clean JSON array compatible with WooCommerce, Meesho, Amazon, and other marketplaces